aloneguid/bt/wrs/topics/url-proc.md

 ## Scripts

-Since v4.1.0 you can run custom scripts on the URL.
+Since v4.1.0 %product% can run custom scripts on the URL.
 This is a powerful feature that allows you to manipulate the URL in any way you want.
 For instance, you can add a query parameter, remove a query parameter, or even change the domain name.
 The possibilities are endless.
 [Learn more](scripting.md) about scripting.